 October Break, Thanksgiving/November Break and Spring/March Break

-North and South Creighton Hall are the only halls open for December break and are only open for domestic and international students whose permanent home address is abroad.
+Creighton Hall is the only hall open for December break and are only open for domestic and international students whose permanent home address is abroad.
 Mexico and Canada are not considered abroad and students from those areas are not eligible to stay for December break.
 Safford Hall will be used if overflow housing is needed over December break.
 Creighton Hall residents who do not meet the criteria to stay for the December break will be required to lend their rooms to students who must stay, Safford Hall residents might also be required to lend their rooms if overflow housing is needed.
 Please note that students going on leave, withdrawing, finishing in December or returning from leave are NOT eligible to stay on campus for any breaks before or after their leave.
 For example, if you are studying abroad in the Fall semester (August-December), you are not eligible to return to campus for the December Break or Intersession/J-Term that follows your leave and must plan to return when the halls open prior to when the Spring semester starts in January.
 All students wishing to stay for December Break must register via my.mtholyoke.
 You will be notified via email about your eligibility and assignment.

 Priority for December Break housing goes to students with a need to stay for the entire December Break period.
 Students who need to only stay a day or two of the break are advised to make alternative housing arrangements as space for December Break is very limited.